 What does Brexit mean for investors?

 Investors in Germany who are invested in English funds can continue to hold their investments.
 Whether they are allowed to make new investments in these funds depends on whether the English fund company has gone through a corresponding notification procedure with the German supervisory authority BaFin.
-The fund company can provide information on this.
-In addition, the "Investmentfonds-Datenbank" (investment fund database) can be found on the BaFin‘s homepage, which provides information on sales authorizations for third-country funds in Germany.
+The fund company can provide information on this; in addition, the "Investmentfonds-Datenbank" (investment fund database) can be found on the BaFin homepage, which provides information on sales authorizations for third-country funds in Germany.

-The German fund industry is remaining calm.
-The BVI has successfully worked towards cooperation between the EU27 authorities and the UK financial supervisory authority, so that, as things stand today, outsourcing of fund management will be possible beyond the end of the transition period.
-The effects on the investment universes are also limited.
-Funds have always been allowed to invest in third countries under certain conditions; this will also work with the UK.
+BVI has successfully lobbied for cooperation between the EU27 authorities and the UK financial regulator, so that outsourcing of fund management to London, for example, will still be possible.
+The impact on investment universes is also limited.
+Funds have always been allowed to invest in third countries under certain conditions, and this will also work with the UK.